 The exterior design mirrors the sleek, streamlined, and refined aesthetics of its larger counterparts, featuring expansive stretches of tinted glass seamlessly integrated into a meticulously crafted metallic superstructure and topsides.

 Every corner of this Riva yacht showcases impeccable build quality.
 The full-height salon windows are elegantly framed in stainless steel, the custom-made furniture, including exquisite bar stools, reflects meticulous attention to detail, and the deck finish is nothing short of exceptional.
-Riva's commitment to using materials like teak, stainless steel, carbon fiber, and leather is evident throughout, setting a standard that would likely incur double the usual costs in both labor and materials.
+Riva's commitment to using materials like teak, stainless steel, carbon fibre, and leather is evident throughout, setting a standard that would likely incur double the usual costs in both labour and materials.

 This dedication results in a yacht that appears designed to withstand not just one, but multiple lifetimes, with the promise of improving over time and usage.
 The only potential drawback to such a robust build and finish is the associated weight.
-However, a well-designed hull, featuring a modified Vee design, ensures an impressive top speed of 26 knots with the standard twin 2000hp MTU engines for this nearly 100-ton vessel.
+However, a well-designed hull, featuring a modified Vee design, ensures an impressive top speed of 26 knots with the standard twin 2000hp MTU engines for this nearly 100-tonne vessel.
 Opting for the top-rated 2400hp engine options opens the door to reaching 30 knots.

 If you appreciate the four-cabin layout, you'll be delighted by what Riva has achieved with them.
 The master suite, a significant feature akin to larger yachts, is strategically placed on the main deck, allowing the guest accommodations to extend below decks.
 This arrangement results in three VIP guest cabins.
 Forward, two equally luxurious quarters are positioned on each side, featuring spacious double berths, generous ensuites, and extensive hull-side glass panels.